How to unravel the nature of the $\Sigma^*(1430) (1/2^-)$ state from correlation functions

 \section{Conclusions}

-We have studied the correlation functions of the coupled channels of $I=1$, $\bar K^0 p, \pi^+ \Sigma^0, \pi^0 \Sigma^+, \pi^+ \Lambda$, and $\eta \Sigma^+$, based on the chiral unitary approach, which produces the two $\Lambda(1405)$ states and the $\Lambda(1670)$ in $I=0$, the $\Sigma(1620)$ and surprisingly a new state, a $\Sigma^*(1/2^-)$ state at the $\bar K N$ threshold, which, after many attempts to be found experimentally, has been clearly observed in a recent experiment by the Belle collaboration.
-We discuss that the state is in the border line of being a bound state or a virtual state, but we also show that scattering amplitudes have a smooth transition from one to the other case.
+We have studied the correlation functions of the coupled channels of $I=1$, $\bar K^0 p, \pi^+ \Sigma^0, \pi^0 \Sigma^+, \pi^+ \Lambda$, and $\eta \Sigma^+$, based on the chiral unitary approach, which produces the two $\Lambda(1405)$ states and the $\Lambda(1670)$ in $I=0$, the $\Sigma(1620)$, and surprisingly, a new state, a $\Sigma^*(1/2^-)$ state at the $\bar K N$ threshold, which, after many attempts to be found experimentally, has been clearly observed in a recent experiment by the Belle Collaboration.
+We discussed that the state is in the border line of being a bound state or a virtual state, but we also show that scattering amplitudes have a smooth transition from one to the other case.

 In order to learn more about this state we suggest to measure correlation functions of all the channels involved.
-We have evaluated these correlations functions and then we tackle the inverse problem, which is to see which information we can get from the correlation functions concerning scattering parameters, and in particular, if from the correlation functions we can get evidence of the existence of this $\Sigma^*(1/2^-)$ state.
+We have evaluated these correlation functions and then we tackled the inverse problem, which is to see which information we can get from the correlation functions concerning scattering parameters, and in particular, if from the correlation functions we can get evidence of the existence of this $\Sigma^*(1/2^-)$ state.
 The answer is positive and we show that the correlation functions have encoded information leading to a clear cusp structure in $I=1$ at the $\bar K N$ threshold.

 We study in detail the uncertainties in the observables that we determine from the correlation functions assuming errors typical of present measurements.
-For this we use the resampling method generating many Gaussian random sets of centroids of the correlation functions data, and carrying fits to these data with a model independent method.
+For this we use the resampling method generating many Gaussian random sets of centroids of the correlation functions data, and carrying fits to these data with a minimal model dependent approach.
 The uncertainties in the scattering lengths and effective ranges of the different channels are relatively small, of the order of $20 \%$ or smaller.
-And the $\Sigma^*(1/2^-)$ state at the threshold of $\bar K N$ can be induced from the model independent framework used to fit the correlation functions.
-With improved precision in the correlation data one could even distinguish between the state being a bound or a virtual state, although we also stress that this distinction has no repercussion in the observable magnitudes.
+And the $\Sigma^*(1/2^-)$ state at the threshold of $\bar K N$ can be induced from the minimal model dependent framework used to fit the correlation functions.
+With improved precision in the correlation data, one could even distinguish between the state being a bound or a virtual state, although we also stress that this distinction has no repercussion on the observable magnitudes.